chouseknecht/minishift-up-role/README.md

           openshift_recreate: no
 ```

-Assuming you saved the above playbook to a file called *cluster-up.yml*, here's an example of how you might run it:
+After you install the role, copy *file/cluster-up.yml* to your project directory, and execute it with the `--ask-sudo-pass` option.
+Here's an example of what that might look like:

 ```
+# Install the role
+$ ansible-galaxy install chouseknecht.cluster-up-role

+# Copy the playbook from your roles path to the current working directory
+$ cp ${ANSIBLE_ROLES_PATH}/chouseknecht.cluster-up-role/files/cluster-up.yml .

+# Create a localhost inventory file
+$ echo "localhost">./inventory

-# Start the playbook
+# Run the playbook
 $ ansible-container -i inventory --ask-sudo-pass cluster-up.yml
 ```